TeamDevDev/project-development-week-seven-through-sixteen-starter/writing/review.md

 #### Project Commits

-TODO: Please report the number of commits that you made to a pull request that were ultimately merged to the main/master branch of the project.
-Importantly, you should only report the count of commits that were merged into the main/master trunk branch of the project.
+TODO: Please report the number of commits that you made to a pull request that were ultimately merged to the main branch of the project.
+Importantly, you should only report the count of commits that were merged into the main trunk branch of the project.
 This means that you cannot count commits that were made to a branch for a pull request but not yet merged during the week range for this specific project development assessment.

 ##### ExecExam Project